fred-jiacong-bao/fred-jiacong-bao.github.io/index.md

 Hi!
 I'm Fred(Jiacong) Bao(鲍嘉聪), a 3rd-year PhD student in Operations Management/Management Science at the Robert H. Smith School of Business, University of Maryland.

-My research applies data-driven approaches to social impact areas including child labor, organ transplantation, and other sustainability and healthcare challenges.
-I primarily employ methods in empirical operations management.
+I conduct empirical research in social impact areas including child labor, organ transplantation, and other sustainability and healthcare challenges.

 I am advised by Dr. Michael C. Fu and Dr. Ashish Kabra.